morispi/LRez/README.md

-      --contigs STRING, -c STRING:  File containing a list of contigs of interest --size INT, -s INT:           Size of contigs' extremities to consider (optional, default: 1000) --output STRING, -o STRING:   File where to output the results (optional, default: stdout)
+      --contigs STRING, -c STRING:  File containing a list of contigs of interest --size INT, -s INT:           Size of contigs' extremities to consider (optional, default: 1000) --output STRING, -o STRING:   File where to output the results (optional, default: stdout) --threads INT, -t INT:        Number of threads to use (optional, default: 1)

 #### Extract